bytePassion/OpenQuoridorFramework/README.md

 To write a OQF-Bot you have to implement the IQuoridorBot-Inteface which can be found at OQF.Bot.Contracts.
 You can get more detailed information from the help-pages of PlayerVsBot.

-An examplary implementation is the SimpleWalkingBot which is also part of this version of OQF.
+An exemplary implementation is the SimpleWalkingBot which is also part of this version of OQF.

 ---